 Prophet Daniel's vision, however, is totally consistent with God's promise to Prophet Abraham (the lamb of the sacrifice can only come from God), Prophet David (God's everlasting kingdom will be established through a descedent of David) and Prophet Isaiah (The Messiah sent by God will be like a human suffering at the hands of men).
 The vision also reveals God's love for humanity and His desire to restore the relationship.

 In another dream, God showed Daniel His divine plan to atone all sins of mankind by making the final sacrifice:

 "God has decreed 490 years for your people and your holy city to put an end to sin, to atone for wickedness, to bring in everlasting righteousness, to fulfil vision and prophecy, and to anoint the Most Holy Place.
 Know and understand this: From the time the word goes out to rebuild Jerusalem until the Anointed One, the Ruler God has chosen, comes, there will be 49 years, and then 434 years.
 It will be rebuilt with streets and trenches in times of trouble.

 What does it all mean?

-Daniel wrote clearly that 483 years after the decree to rebuild Jerusalem had been issued, the Messiah God had promised to send to make atonement for the world's sin would be here on earth.
-He would be called the Anointed One, and His kingdom would be everlasting.
+Daniel wrote clearly that 483 years after the decree to rebuild Jerusalem had been issued (which was about 444-445 BC), the Messiah God had promised to send to make atonement for the world's sin would be here on earth.
+He would be called the Anointed One (the Messiah), and His kingdom would be everlasting.

-What do we learn about the coming Messiah?
+1. What do we learn about the coming Messiah?
 Why do you think it was important that God revealed these details of the Messiah to Daniel?